Niall Whelehan

 Personal Statement

-My research and teaching focus on the nineteenth and twentieth centuries and themes of migration, political violence, nationalism, colonialism and radicalism, mainly relating to Ireland and the Irish diaspora.
+My research and teaching focus on the nineteenth and twentieth centuries and themes of migration, political violence, activism, nationalism and colonialism, mainly relating to Ireland and the Irish diaspora.
 I completed my doctorate at the European University Institute, Florence.
-Before coming to Strathclyde, I worked at Bielefeld University, Germany, NUI Glaway and the University of Edinburgh.
+Before coming to Strathclyde, I worked at Bielefeld University, Germany, the University of Glaway and the University of Edinburgh.
+I am presently the Head of the History Subject Area at Strathclyde.

-My book Changing Land: Diaspora Activism and the Irish Land War appeared in late 2021 with NYU Press, in the Gluckman Irish Diaspora Series.
-It is based on research supported by a Marie Skłodowska-Curie Intra-European Fellowship and examines radical networks in Ireland and Irish migrant communities in Scotland, England, the United States and Argentina.
+My recent book Changing Land: Diaspora Activism and the Irish Land War (NYU Press, 2021) is based on research supported by a Marie Skłodowska-Curie Intra-European Fellowship and examines radical networks in Ireland and Irish migrant communities in Scotland, England, the United States and Argentina.
 My first book, The Dynamiters: Irish nationalism and political violence in the wider world, 1867-1900, appeared with Cambridge University Press in 2012.

-My next project is a book length study of Irish migration in the south Atlantic in the long nineteenth centiry, and in particular of John O'Dwyer Creaghe, an Irish emigrant who became a leading figure in the Argentine anarchist movement.
+My present project is a book length study of Irish migration to Argentina and the south Atlantic world more widely in the long nineteenth centiry, and in particular of John O'Dwyer Creaghe, an Irish emigrant who became a leading figure in the Argentine anarchist movement.
+Alongside this, I am working on a collabortive project on demography and excess mortality in nineteenth century Ireland.

+I am part of the Modern Irish History Group at Strathclyde.
 I teach classes on the history of the Irish diaspora, the global history of terrorism, Irish nationalism and radicalism, and Ireland and colonialism, at undergraduate and postgraduate levels.
-I am the Year 4/Honours coordinator for History at Strathclyde.

 Links: